 SRIOV and DPDK in Guest VM

 This use case is almost the same as PCI passthrough.
-VFIO and IOMMU are used to exposed a SRIOV virtual function directly to a guest VM.
+VFIO and IOMMU are used to expose a SRIOV virtual function directly to a guest VM.

-An additional Physical function driver which is vendor specific is using to manage the virtual function creation on the physical NIC.
-This driver is used by a Virtual Machine Manager (like libvirt) to create the virtual function before to spawn the virtual instance.
+An additional Physical function driver which is vendor specific is used to manage the virtual function creation on the physical NIC.
+This driver is used by a Virtual Machine Manager (like libvirt) to create the virtual function before the virtual instance is spawned.

 Physical incoming packets are directly copied in guest memory without involving the host server.
 SR-IOV only allow to share a physical NIC between several guests but does not change the packet processing path provided by PCI passthrough.